DOES SPAY/NEUTER CAUSE NEGATIVE BEHAVIOR CHANGES IN DOGS?

 - state law requiring that all male dogs adopted from shelters/rescues must be neutered

 - a contract with a breeder that requires neuter at a prescribed time after purchase of the male dog

-In the San Francisco Bay Area, almost every male dog we encounter in public places (e.g., dog parks, neighborhood walks) has been neutered.
-Additionally, almost every male dog is described by their guardian as “shy” (i.e., fearful, skittish, retreats from new people or situations), or “does not do well with people/dogs he does not know” (i.e., fearful and aggressive towards people or other dogs that scare him).
+In the San Francisco Bay Area, where almost every male dog encountered in public places (e.g., dog parks, neighborhood walks) has been neutered, a relatively new problem is being observed.
+Specifically, almost every male dog is described by their guardian as “shy” (i.e., fearful, skittish, retreats from new people or situations), or “does not do well with people/dogs he does not know” (i.e., fearful and aggressive towards people or other dogs that scare him).
 From our perspective, the body language these dogs exhibit is not that of a confident, happy dog.
 In fact, this type of behavior in dogs seems unnatural and antithetical to the species.
 For example, who would ever expect to meet a skittish or unfriendly Golden Retriever?